iqbalmolla/testrepo/README.md

 # testrepo

-It's a markdown file in this ripository
+It's a markdown file in this repository